 Head of SHEW

-All new employees will undertake the University’s fire safety training as soon as reasonably practicable after starting work at the University (and in any case within 3 months).
+All new employees will undertake the University’s fire safety training as soon as reasonably practicable after starting work at the University (and in any case within three months)

 - Any student living in University managed accommodation who feels that they would be unable to vacate their residence without assistance should ensure that they inform their Accommodation Manager.
 The Accommodation manager will then need to make sure that a PEEP (Personal Emergency Evacuation Plan) is prepared for the student.
 Students have a responsibility to cooperate with their accommodation manager to enable the PEEP to be carried out.
 Once complete, the PEEP should be retained by the individual’s accommodation manager with copies sent to SHEW, Security and the individual concerned.

-This page is due for review by 31st December 2025.
+Date of next review: This page is due for review by 31 December 2025.